aces/Loris/modules/data_release/README.md

   "file_name", no one else has granting permissions.
 - Once a user is granted permission on any data release, they will be able to see the data release and download it directly from the module.
-- Users permissions to view data releases are based on the granular file level permissions in the `data_release_permissions` table.
+- Users permissions to view data releases are based on the file level permissions in the `data_release_permissions` table.
 Granting by version grants every file tied to the specified version.

-- At the moment, the only way to remove a user's permission to a specific data release is via the backend, by manually deleting rows in the `data_release_permissions` MySQL table.
+Note: At the moment, the only way to remove a user's permission to a specific
+      data release is via the backend, by manually deleting rows in the `data_release_permissions` MySQL table.

 ## Configurations